 Scotland has over 400 hundred salmon rivers which have differing runs of salmon that appear throughout the seasons of the year.
 To simplify the understanding of these salmon runs it's the bigger and deeper salmon rivers that enter the North Sea on the East Coast of Scotland that attract runs of salmon from early Spring right through to late Autumn.
 To summarise this precisely for you the River Tay which is Scotland’s longest & largest salmon river opens early each year on the 15th of January and closes on the 15th of October.
 The Tay has a Spring, Summer & Autumn run of fish and is the biggest & deepest salmon river in Scotland.
 The later opening Aberdeenshire River Dee opens for fishing on the 1st of February and fishes through to the 30th of September.
 The famous River Spey commences its salmon fishing on the 11th of February each year and finishes on the 30th of September.
 The latest closing big Scottish East Coast river is the River Tweed in the Scottish borders which opens on the 1st of February and closes on the 30th of November each year.
 On the smaller shallower West Coast rivers (that are often spate dependent) it's normal for salmon only to appear during the late Summer & Autumn months so these smaller rivers have a much shorter fishing season than the big East Coast salmon rivers.

 On the smaller Scottish rivers the salmon runs arrive very occasionally during the Spring but usually after the first spates of late Summer and through the Autumn months and these rivers are much more ‘rainfall’ dependent from a fishing point of view than the bigger East Coast loch fed Scottish river systems.
 Famous rivers like the River Annan, River Beauly, River Brora, River Thurso, River Helmsdale, River Don, the rivers South Esk & North Esk, River Earn, River Teith, River Findhorn, River Lochay, River Conon, River Doune, River Stinchar, River Awe, River Orchy to name but a few and all share great sport each year.
 The same salmon run patterns exists on the West Coast Islands of Scotland of Lewis, Sky, Mull, Uist & Harris which due to the smaller shallower nature of these island rivers sees the bulk of their salmon appearing after the late Summer spates and through the Autumn months of the year.
 If you're timing is good and catch a falling river after a spate then sport can be prolific.

-It is crucially important that when you book a Scottish salmon fishing trip you consult with a professional salmon fishing agent who knows exactly where the better managed salmon fishing venues are in Scotland that offer a good chance of sport during the duration of your fishing trip.
+It is crucially important that when you book a Scottish salmon fishing trip you consult with a professional Scottish salmon fishing agent who knows exactly where the better managed salmon fishing venues are in Scotland that offer a good chance of sport during the duration of your fishing trip.
 Like most other industries there are only a few specialists who really understand the business they are in and who have the required ‘attention to detail’ and genuine career earned experience to put together a meaningful itinerary where conscientious care has been fully applied to all guest's salmon fishing trip propositions with additional well established recommendations to tried and tested local accommodation options.
 Follow this link for Jock Monteith's resume for reassurance you are dealing with one of Scotland's more credible and career experienced salmon fishing providers.

 The main differences between a personal salmon guide and a salmon beat ghillie is that a personal guide is 100% dedicated exclusively to you and your party for the entire fishing day which runs betwen 9am & 5pm.
 A personal guide will be able to teach you and your party how to fish for salmon and supply all of the required fishing equipment including chest waders & waterproof jackets.
-A Scottish salmon beat ghillie has the responsibility to look after all of the daily salmon fishers which are often made up of mixed parties or individual fishers.
-The main ghillie's roles involves 'meet & greet', issuing salmon pool fishing rotations and general fishing/fly selection advice in addition to often taking care of riverbank maintenance duties so a salmon beat ghillie is not always available to dedicate himself to tuition or personally guiding one salmon fisher (or his group) all day nor is it a guarantee that a beat ghillie (or his salmon beat) will be able to supply the required salmon fishing equipment including a full range of chest waders & waterproof jackets sizes etc.
+A Scottish salmon beat ghillie usually has the responsibility to look after all of the daily salmon fishers which are often made up of mixed parties or individual fishers.
+The main ghillie's roles involves 'meet & greet', issuing salmon pool fishing rotations and general fishing/fly selection advice in addition to often taking care of riverbank maintenance duties so a salmon beat ghillie is not always available to dedicate himself to tuition or personally guiding one salmon fisher (or his group) all day nor is there a guarantee that a beat ghillie (or his salmon beat) will be able to supply the required salmon fishing equipment including a full range of chest waders & waterproof jackets sizes etc.

 To treat a loved one or friend who is not familiar with Scottish salmon fishing nor has the required salmon fishing equipment or fishing skills it is advisable to purchase Scottish salmon fishing gift voucher for them to ensure their quality introduction to this fascinating pursuit.
 The above link provides detailed information on professionally guided Scottish salmon fishing experiences on the famous rivers Tay, Spey, Dee & Tweed.
 A digital gift voucher can be emailed directly to you (or directly to the recipient) or alternatively a hard copy can be posted via the Royal Mail.
 Mutually agreeable salmon fishing date(s) can be arranged before or after the gift voucher recipient receives their guided salmon fishing experience gift voucher.